bisw4sh/s3g/README.md

 This project is for learning purposes of uploading to the amazon s3 bucket.

-[-] Authentication with betterAuth in my postgresql db using drizzle.
+[-] Authentication with betterAuth in my neon postgresql db using drizzle.

 [-] TailwindCSS will be custom color where i will modify using color palette, no dark modes.